dotnet/dotNext/docs/features/cluster/raft.md

 > [!WARNING]
 > In-memory configuration storage is not recommended for production use.
 In case of node failures, the configuration will not survive the node restart.

 When a new node is added, it passes through warmup procedure.
 The leader node attempts to replicate as much as possible log entries to the added node.
-The number of rounds for catch up can be configured by `WarmupRounds` configuration property.
-When the leader node decided that the new node is in sync then it adds the address of that node to the proposed configuration.
-When the proposed configuration becomes the active configuration, readiness probe of the added node turning into the signaled state.
+The number of rounds to catch up the node can be configured by `WarmupRounds` configuration property.
+When the leader node is decided that the new node is in the sync then it adds the address of that node to the proposed configuration.
+When the proposed configuration becomes the active configuration, the readiness probe of the added node turning into the signaled state.

 A new member can be proposed using [IRaftHttpCluster.AddMemberAsync](xref:DotNext.Net.Cluster.Consensus.Raft.Http.IRaftHttpCluster) method for ASP.NET Core application or [RaftCluster.AddMemberAsync](xref:DotNext.Net.Cluster.Consensus.Raft.RaftCluster) method for application without DI support.